-The dog leashbelt
+The LeashBelt Hands-free dog walking

 I walk the dogs almost every day.
-One of them, Dallas the mutt mixed breed, is quite assertive.
+One of them, Dallas the mixed breed, is quite assertive.
 She usually pulls me along.
 Its not too comfortable.
 Holding the leash out in front of me prevents me from swinging my arms in a natural gait while we walk.
 I was first motivated to develop something that would allow my hands to be free.
 I clipped the leash to a belt loop - not bad.
 It felt good.
 Not only were my arms free, but she was now pulling me from my center of gravity, my waist, rather than from a shoulder socket.
 There was much less strain.
 I could walk and exercise with a natural rhythm.
 It was a little odd to pull from one off-center belt loop, however.
 I pursued a belt that would hold the leash right in front.

-Design and production: spring 1997
+Design and prototype production: spring and summer 1997

 While doing a patent search in 2005 for TravelPants, I found patents issued tor similar leash belts - issued in 2002 and 2005, 5-8 years after I saw a patent attorney.
 The New York Times ran an article in Febuary 2008 evaluating one of the other models.
 Bottom: Other versions from 2017-2019.